GiantMolecularCloud/homemonitor/README.md

 - Also adjust the local IP address to match your network.
 The one used here just happened to be the one assigned by my testing router!
 - Copy the service to `/etc/systemd/system/`.
 This requires root!
   `sudo cp homemonitor.service /etc/systemd/system/`
 - Start the service with `sudo systemctl start homemonitor.service`.
-Can be stopped with `sudo systemctl start homemonitor.service`.
+Can be stopped with `sudo systemctl stop homemonitor.service`.
 - To automatically start homemonitor after reboot, run `sudo systemctl enable homemonitor.service`.
 - After changing the service (e.g. because the paths were wrong), it needs to be reload `sudo systemctl reload-daemon`.
+- The log file (stdout, stderr)  is accessible through `sudo journalctl -u homemonitor`